glitchedgitz/cook/README.md

 > Create [discussions](https://github.com/giteshnxtlvl/cook/discussions) for these.

 # Support
 If you like the tool.
+Support the development of tool, this will fast track building up [Upcoming Features](#upcoming-features)
 <a href="https://www.buymeacoffee.com/giteshnxtlvl"><img width="300" src="./images/BMEC2X.png"></a>

 # Upcoming Features